Cephas-Njagu/alx-zero_day/README.md

-coding on my local pc
+Coding on my local pc